cyph3rryx/Z4GR3US/README.md

 ## License

 Z4GR3US is released under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the file for details.

 ## Author: CYPH3RRYX